drp46220/angular_test_area/color-conversion-app/README.md

 # Will convert: `RGB <-> CMYK <-> HEX`

 `* Fair warning *`
-Inputs are not checked but it will be obvious if the input is incorrect as the color view wont show anything
+~~Inputs are not checked but it will be obvious if the input is incorrect as the color view wont show anything~~ Inputs are now checked and an alert will popup if inputs are invalid.
+It's a little glitchy but works.
+The CMYK color (K) black will show 'undefined' if invalid

-Numbers will be rounded slightly but I do not think this will affect the color by any notiable amount unless your eyes are super sharp.
+Numbers will be rounded slightly but I do not think this will affect the color by any noticeable amount unless your eyes are super sharp.

 - Convert Button:
   The convert button will convert the desired space to the other spaces